 The body is a miracle?

-Sitting slumped against the wall in my Health Practitioner's office, my head throbbing and because of fatigue, I remember these words from him that were able to penetrate through my foggy mind; "The body is a miracle!"
+Sitting slumped against the wall in my Health Practitioner's office as my head throbbed because of fatigue, I remember his words that were still able to penetrate through my foggy mind, "The body is a miracle!"

 "Are you kidding me?"
 I thought, "Maybe someone else's body is a miracle, but it certainly wasn't mine!"
 Since there was no one else in the room, I guess he was referring to me.